arcus/education_modules/demystifying_sql/demystifying_sql.md

 *********

 <div class = "answer">
-SQL, which can be pronounced "sql" or S-Q-L, stands for Structured Query Language!
+SQL, which can be pronounced "sequel" or S-Q-L, stands for Structured Query Language!
 </div>

 ***********